IllinoisLegalAidOnline/ilao8_docs/legal_content_workflow.rst

 * publish without notification => users with this permission can publish without triggering an email notification to the content managers that they need to review the content
 * receive workbench transition alerts => users with this permission will receive alerts when content is changed in some circumstances
 * publish without review => can publish minor updates to the content automatically
-* mark as substantive => can mark a revision as a substantive update
+* mark as substantive => can mark a revision as a substantive update or change substantive dates

+.. note:: we can combine the publish without notification and publish without review into a single permission in Drupal 8 as there is no longer any distinction.

 Access controls
 ================